Answered By: [Unclaimed] Last Updated: May 22, 2018 Views: 122

 - journal, newspaper, and magazine articles written well after an event takes place

-The Libraries has a Primary Sources Tutorial which may assist you in learning more about this topic.
+The library has a Primary Sources Tutorial which may assist you in learning more about this topic.